determinedguy/os-tarball-checker/README.md

     ```
     git clone https://github.com/determinedguy/os-tarball-checker
     ```
-2. cd into `os-tarball-checker` and run `grade.sh` with the following command:
+2. cd into `os-tarball-checker` and run `tarball-checker.sh` with the following command:
     ```
     ./tarball-checker.sh
     ```